mouseless/json-concepts/specs/08-references/01-defining-a-reference.md

 ```

 References does not have an effect in concepts shadow and schema validation, so
-`CONCEPTS 1` has exactly the same shadow and schema validation behavior with
+`class-1.concepts.json` has exactly the same shadow and schema validation
-`CONCEPTS 2`.
+behavior with `class-2.concepts.json`.

 ## References Can Only Be Defined at the Root